npm1514/zion-check/README.md

 1. Create a new game or join an existing one with a game code
 2. Wait for all players to mark themselves as ready
 3. On your turn, draw a card from either the draw pile or discard pile
-4. Play melds (sets or runs) if possible
+4. Play melds (books or runs) if possible
 5. Discard one card to end your turn
 6. The first player to play all their cards wins the round